ajubin/ReactNativeBridge/README.md

 Add Library and Wrapper
 -----------------------

-Open XCode and simply copy the file inside "Release-universal" into the "Libraries" folder, you can use the option "Copy if needed".
+Open XCode and simply copy the directory "include" into the "Libraries" folder, you can use the option "Copy if needed".
 XCode will do everything else.
+Do the same for libTagCommander.a.

-After the copy past the TCWrapper.h and TCWrapper.m in your project sources and it's done.
+Do the same the TCWrapper.h and TCWrapper.m in your project sources and it's done.

+Take a look at the given ios project to see the setup.

 Calling the bridges
 ===================